octokit/request.js/README.md

 [GitHub’s GraphQL API](https://developer.github.com/v4/guides/forming-calls/#the-graphql-endpoint).

 It uses [`@octokit/endpoint`](https://github.com/octokit/endpoint.js) to parse the passed options and sends the request using [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+You can pass a custom `fetch` function using the `options.request.fetch` option, see below.

 <!-- update table of contents by running `npx markdown-toc README.md -i` -->